canelhasmateus/diamond/vault/DebuggingMindset.md

 A huge amount of time is spent validating and debugging software.

 Many teams hyperfocus on the elimination of bugs during development.
-That mentality is counterproductive and programmers should embrace debugging as an exercise in [[IndexProblemSolving]]
+That mentality is counterproductive and programmers should embrace debugging as an exercise in [[AboutProblemSolving]]

 `Bugs occur as a result of chains of cognitive breakdown formed over the course of programming activity`